monking/pirate-radio/README.md

 ### Mac

-- In the command line, do `brew install mplayer jack darkice icecast`
+- In the command line, do `brew install mplayer jack darkice icecast coreutils`
+	- `mplayer` is the media player
+	- `jack` captures output from soundflower
+	- `darkice` streams from jack to the radio server
+	- `icecast` is the radio server
+	- `coreutils` contains `gshuf`, which is needed for dynamically loading a shuffled playlist
 - Install [Soundflower](https://rogueamoeba.com/freebies/soundflower/)

 ## broadcast (currently Mac only)